- 4 minutes to read

 The following permissions exist for the Repository Model permission set:

-• Inherited - default (which means not allowed, unless the end-user is part of another Role, where this grant is set)
+• Inherited – Default (not allowed unless the end-user is part of another Role where this grant is set).

-NOTE: Not allowed is NOT the same thing as a Deny(!) as it merely means; Honour the inheritance chain.
+Not allowed is NOT the same as Deny!
+It means the inheritance chain is honored.

 • Allow – Access is granted.

-• Deny - Feature is blocked from usage.
+• Deny – The feature is blocked from usage.
 Use this setting only for special cases.

-NOTE: Regardless of other permission sets, a Deny always win.
-Since the entities are assigned to the Roles, you should rarely have to use the Deny setting.
-Instead of denying access, consider removing the entity from the Roles instead.
+Regardless of other permission sets, a Deny always wins.
+Since entities are assigned to Roles, you should rarely need to use Deny.
+Instead, consider removing the entity from the Roles.

 For the Repository Model, the following operations are managed: